flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/README.md

 ---

 ### 🛠️ Flexible Environment Configuration
-- Easily switch between development (in-memory data or local API) and production environments with a simple code change.
-This empowers rapid prototyping, robust testing, and seamless deployment.
+- The application uses `.env` files and the `dotenv` package for robust and secure environment configuration.
+Easily switch between `development` (local API), `production` (live API), and `demo` (in-memory data) environments by updating a single `.env` file.
+This approach ensures sensitive credentials are kept out of source control and simplifies deployment across different stages.
-> **🚀 Your Advantage:** A flexible setup that speeds up your development cycle and makes deployment simple.
+> **🚀 Your Advantage:** A flexible, secure, and production-ready setup that speeds up your development cycle and makes deployment simple.

 ---